katerina-itopoulos/pythoban/README.md

 # Screenshots

 # License
-(c) 2024 Katerina Itopoulos, Juan Méndez Nogales and David Rodrigues The Python code for this project is distributed under the conditions of the MIT License.  <br> See `LICENSE.TXT` for details. ,be.
+(c) 2024 Katerina Itopoulos, Juan Méndez Nogales and David Rodrigues. <br>
+The Python code for this project is distributed under the conditions of the MIT License.
+See `LICENSE.TXT` for details. <br>
 The graphics are taken from .... .
-See `ART_LICENSE>TXT` for a list of the authors.
+See `ART_LICENSE.TXT` for a list of the authors.

 # Authors
 Katerina Itopoulos  <br>